9dots/9dots.io-pages/OiDzQy7.md

 ### CHECKLIST:

-To ensure that students are continuing to move along with their projects, use the final project checklist.
-For websites the list is:
+To ensure that students are continuing to move along with their projects, use the final project checklist:

 - My website has at least 6 HTML elements
 - I have typed the HTML on codepen.io
 - I have added CSS styling to all of my elements on codepen.io
 - I have added images to my website